Best Community Colleges in the U.S.

 The Community College Research Center at Columbia University reports that nearly 9,000,000 people attended U.S. community colleges in the 2020-2021 academic year.
 This figure exceeded the number of students at four-year public colleges.

 Students may choose community colleges over four-year schools for many reasons, including affordable tuition, small classes, and an easy application process.
-Career-aligned certificates and associate degrees can train you for a new job in about 1-2 years.
+Career-aligned certificates and associate degrees can train you for a new job in 1-2 years.

 How to Apply to a Community College